By DeVry University

 How Does Ransomware Work?

-This kind of cyberattack is particularly devastating because while it takes only a short while for a cybercriminal to access a system, it often takes much longer for a company or organization to realize that they've been breached.
+This kind of cyberattack is particularly devastating because while it takes only a short while for a cybercriminal to access a system, it often takes much longer for a company or organization to realize they’ve been breached.

-- Social engineering, where cybercriminals use phishing and exploitation of trust to trick users into downloading malware under hidden pretenses
+- Social engineering, where cybercriminals use phishing and exploitation of trust to trick users into downloading malware under hidden pretenses.

-- Drive-by downloads, where malicious websites automatically exploit vulnerabilities in web browsers or plug-ins to install ransomware onto systems without user knowledge
+- Drive-by downloads, where malicious websites automatically exploit vulnerabilities in web browsers or plug-ins to install ransomware onto systems without user knowledge.

-- Malicious email attachments, which often masquerade as innocuous files or links from legitimate sources
+- Malicious email attachments, which often masquerade as innocuous files or links from legitimate sources.

 Primary Targets of Ransomware Attacks

-- Do not regularly update their servers or software systems
+- Do not regularly update their servers or software systems.

-- Cannot shut down their systems to update or repair servers or networks due to the nature of their work (hospitals and manufacturers)
+- Cannot shut down their systems to update or repair servers or networks due to the nature of their work (hospitals and manufacturers).

-- Would suffer the most from disruptions to their operating systems
+- Would suffer the most from disruptions to their operating systems.

-- Have sensitive or prized data stored within their network systems
+- Have sensitive or prized data stored within their network systems.

 Governments, organizations and average users are all potential targets for ransomware attacks.
 The health, education and manufacturing sectors are frequent targets due to the size of their data packages and the probability that they’ll have to pay up.